Couples Therapy

 How We Begin

 Couples work tends to be most helpful when we first step back and gain a clearer understanding of what has been happening in the relationship.
-For this reason, our work begins with a Relationship Clarity & Direction Consultation before moving into ongoing therapy.
+For this reason, our work begins with an Initial Couples Consultation before moving into ongoing therapy.

-With this foundation in place, joint sessions focus on improving communication, repairing trust, resolving resentments, and rebuilding connection while developing healthier ways of relating.
+In joint sessions we will focus on improving communication, repairing trust, resolving resentments, and rebuilding connection while developing healthier ways of relating.

-As conversations become safer and less reactive, partners gradually move away from defensiveness and self-protection toward listening and responding with greater care — learning, over time, to relate from a more open and heart-centred place rather than from patterns of hurt or blame.
+As conversations become safer and less reactive, you and your partner may gradually move away from defensiveness and self-protection toward listening and responding with greater care — learning, over time, to relate from a more open and heart-centred place rather than from patterns of hurt or blame.

 Meaningful change takes time and practice, and regular sessions allow new patterns to take root in everyday life.